wqhadija/online-marketer-chatgpt-prompts/README.md

 Product:
 [List of product benefits]

-## Write Effective Article and Turn Reader to a Customer
+## Write Effective Article and Turn Reader to Customer
 Input:
 >write an article 'Lose Weight the healthy way' and CTA for readers to buy the ebook.